 signature does not say whether it is borrowed from `x` or `y`

-The help text says that the return type needs a generic lifetime parameter on it because Rust can’t tell whether the reference being returned refers to x or y.
+The help text reveals that the return type needs a generic lifetime parameter on it because Rust can’t tell whether the reference being returned refers to x or y.
 Actually, we don’t know either, because the if block in the body of this function returns a reference to x and the else block returns a reference to y!

 When we’re defining this function, we don’t know the concrete values that will be passed into this function, so we don’t know whether the if case or the else case will execute.
 We also don’t know the concrete lifetimes of the references that will be passed in, so we can’t look at the scopes like we did in Listings 10-18 and 10-19 to determine that the reference we return will always be valid.
 The borrow checker can’t determine this either, because it doesn’t know how the lifetimes of x and y relate to the lifetime of the return value.
-To fix this error, we’re going to add generic lifetime parameters that define the relationship between the references so that the borrow checker can perform its analysis.
+To fix this error, we’ll add generic lifetime parameters that define the relationship between the references so the borrow checker can perform its analysis.

 Lifetime Annotation Syntax

-Lifetime annotations don’t actually change how long any of the references live.
+Lifetime annotations don’t change how long any of the references live.
 Just like functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
-Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes themselves.
+Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.

-Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe ' and are usually all lowercase and very short, like generic types. 'a is the name most people use.
+Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe ' and are usually all lowercase and very short, like generic types.
+Most people use the name 'a.
 We place lifetime parameter annotations after the & of a reference, using a space to separate the annotation from the reference’s type.

 Here are some examples: a reference to an i32 without a lifetime parameter, a reference to an i32 that has a lifetime parameter named 'a, and a mutable reference to an i32 that also has the lifetime 'a: